What is an Ombudsman?

-An ombudsman advocates for quality of life and care for people living in nursing homes and assisted living facilities.
-After moving into a nursing home or assisted living facility, a resident may need help to continue a life of dignity, respect, choice and as much independence as possible.
-The Ombudsman Program’s Mission is to work with residents, families and facility staff to improve the quality of life of residents in long-term care.
+A United Way long-term care ombudsman is a trained volunteer who advocates for quality of life and care for people living in nursing homes and assisted living facilities.
+You’ll work with residents, families and facility staff to help ensure these residents can continue a life of dignity, respect, choice and as much independence as possible.

 • Listens